dmonad/tag-dist-files/README.md

 * Adds that release message to `./CHANGELOG.md`, and to the tag description
 * OPTIONAL: You can work on `./.releaseMessage` before you publish using `ez-publish`
-* Some sanity checks (committed all remaining changes before publishing?)

 ### Checklist